jdhenke/celestrium/doc/paper.md

 GraphView listens for changes to GraphModel and automatically updates itself.
 So all that was needed was to modify the underlying GraphModel and the interface updated itself without any extra effort specific to this implementation.

+Creating this interface for this data set revealed much about the inference process being performed.
+It was very easy to test out different relatedness metrics between concepts because once defined, we could use this visualization to see what concepts the algorithm thought were similar to other concepts based on the new metric.
+Additionally, we were able to experiment with different orders of polynomials for the Dimensionality and being able to see the aggregate distribution of link strength actually showed very strange behavior which lead to further investigation on how the underlying process was defining the polynomials.
+In short, the interface created for this data set produced an invaluable tool in understanding and debugging the underlying inference process which could not have otherwise been accomplished in such a timely manner.

+#### Future Work

 Future work in this interface would be to include different types of nodes, which is something that Celestrium currently doesn't prohibit, but for which it does not provide express functionality.
 Different types of nodes are needed because in semantic networks there are also "Assertions", which are (concept, relation, concept) triplets, so including both concepts and assertions on the same graph as different node types could improve the interface.
 So, perhaps a next step is to provide functionality that supports having distinct types of nodes.